UniMath/agda-unimath/FILE-CONVENTIONS.md

 # Style conventions for files

 This document outlines the style conventions for files in the library.
+These conventions are based on the [design principles](DESIGN-PRINCIPLES.md) of the library.

-## General instructions
+## General conventions

 ### File names should be descriptive